Overview: Active Žnjan

 Diving Club

 A dedicated dive centre at Žnjan is in the works.
-This will offer PADI courses, equipment rental, and guided dives from the beach — no need to travel to the harbour.
+This would add courses and guided dives from the beach — no need to travel to the harbour.

 Windsurfing Club